rukhvaimo/amplience-hierarchy-chooser-extension/README.md

 ## Registering the extension

 - Register the extension in Dynamic Content
-- Add the extension url or use our hosted version: https://dev-dc-extension-hierarchy-chooser.dev.adis.ws
+- Add the extension url
 - Give the extension the following permissions:
   - Read access
   - Allow same origin